tmc/dep/README.md

 Manages Go package dependencies with the help of the Go Dependency Format (GDF) that is based on the exports of a package.

-The idea is described here: https://docs.google.com/document/d/1hN7OP4QjfsasWvKSvm3NdjW1-3tKdFkmCeSI3uaT6wo
+The idea is described [here](https://docs.google.com/document/d/1hN7OP4QjfsasWvKSvm3NdjW1-3tKdFkmCeSI3uaT6wo).

 dep is a commandline tool that helps you discover problems with package dependencies before the affect your development environment.